axibase/atsd/administration/migration/mr-settings.md

 cat /proc/meminfo | grep "MemTotal"
 ```

-If the server has less than 8 gigabytes of available physical memory, leave the default settings in place.
+If the server has less than `8` GB of available physical memory, do not modify the default settings.

 ## Increase Memory Allocations